paradox-tt/Notes/WagMedia.md

 6. Management of funds
 7. Effects on the wider market

 At the onset of community discussion my initial concerns surrounded spending allocations.
 The team requested 25,000 KSM /6 months, lending towards a 50,000 KSM annual budget.
 Pro-rating 2022 inflation earnings, Kusama's treasury earns about 205,000 KSM with 41,600 KSM burnt annually.
-Considering that there are other areas of expenditure and token burns, **a 50,000 KSM annual budget is not sustainable**.
+Considering that there are other areas of expenditure, **a 50,000 KSM annual budget is not sustainable**.

  I believe there is room for a budget allocation for community generated content.
 Wagmedia is the only contender and the pioneer in the space.
 I believe that there are inadequacies with Wagmedia's current model and I would like to speak to some of these and conclude with a suggestion.